cse-chalmers-gu-python/chalmers-advanced-python/lecture-notes/python-guide.md

 If your background is in C or Haskell rather than Java, this will probably be the most natural way to write the Hello World program.

-The Hello World examples illustrate four different levels in which programs are structured in both Java and Python, and also in many other languages:
+The Hello World examples illustrate the different levels in which programs are structured in both Java and Python, and also in many other languages:

-* modules (typically, files),
+* modules (typically files),
 * classes,
 * functions (or "methods"),
 * statements,